 '''

 (+ Real Real Real :left-assoc)

+(and Bool Bool :left-assoc)

-(par (X) (cons X (List X) (List X) :right-assoc))
+(par (X) (insert X (List X) (List X) :right-assoc))

-(and Bool Bool Bool :left-assoc)

 (< Real Real Bool :chainable)

-(equiv A A Bool :chainable)
+(equiv Elem Elem Bool :chainable)

+(par (X) (Disjoint (Set X) (Set X) Bool :pairwise)

+(par (X) (distinct X X Bool :pairwise))

 '''

 For many theories in SMT-LIB, in particular those with a finite signature, it is possible to declare all of their symbols using a finite number of sort and function symbol declarations in :sorts and :funs attributes.
 For others, such as for instance, the theory of bit vectors, one would need infinitely many such declarations.
-In those cases, sort symbols and function symbols are defined informally, in plain text, in :sorts-description, and :funs-description attributes, respectively.(4)
+In those cases, sort symbols and function symbols are defined informally, in plain text, in :sorts-description, and :funs-description attributes, respectively.(6)

 '''

-:sorts_description "All sort symbols of the form ( BitVec m) with m > 0."
+:sorts_description \begin{tabular}{ll} ''All sort symbols of the form & (\BitVec m) & with m > 0." \\ \end{tabular}

 '''

-''' :funs_description
+'''

-"All function symbols with rank of the form

-(concat ( BitVec i) ( BitVec j) ( BitVec m))
+:funs_description \begin{tabular}{ll} ''All function symbols with rank of the form \\ & (concat (\ BitVec i) (\ BitVec j) (\ BitVec m)) \\ \\ & where i,j>0 and i+j=m." \end{tabular}

-where i, j > 0 and i + j = m." '''
+'''

 The :definition attribute is meant to contain a natural language definition of the theory.
-While this definition is expected to be as rigorous as possible, it does not have to be a formal one.(5) For other theories, a mix of formal notation and natural language might be more appropriate.
-In the presence of parametric function symbol declarations, the definition must also specify the meaning of each instance of the declared symbol.(6)
+While this definition is expected to be as rigorous as possible, it does not have to be a formal one.(7) For other theories, a mix of formal notation and natural language might be more appropriate.
+In the presence of parametric function symbol declarations, the definition must also specify the meaning of each instance of the declared symbol.(8)